faun/saschawinter.com/resume.md

 ####Senior Developer; Cloud City Development, San Francisco, Ca - February 2013 – Present

 Helping to build minimum viable products for lean startups and helping established businesses augment their applications to reach the scale of success.
-By helping companies build applications quickly and get into the marketplace as soon as possible, Cloud City Development gives emerging companies and opportunity discover their product, their customers and their voice.
+By helping companies build applications quickly and get into the marketplace as soon as possible, Cloud City Development gives emerging companies an opportunity discover their product, their customers and their voice.

 ####Owner & CEO; Hydra Development, Inc., San Francisco, Ca - August 2012 to Present